Particular/docs.particular.net/nservicebus/upgrades/host-7to8.md

 #### Executing custom code when the endpoint starts and stops

-The host allowed custom code to run when an endpoint started and stopped by implementing `IWantToRunWhenEndpointStartsAndStops`.
+The Host allowed custom code to run when an endpoint started and stopped by implementing `IWantToRunWhenEndpointStartsAndStops`.
 Since self-hosted endpoints are in full control over what happens in their start and stop phases, this code can be executed explicitly when starting or stopping the endpoint.

 #### Profiles

-Profiles allowed endpoint configuration to be customized for different runtime environments like dev, test and prod.
-Self-hosted endpoints can instead explicitly change configuration based on environment variables, command line arguments, machine names, etc.
+Profiles allowed endpoint configuration to be customized for different runtime environments like dev, test, and prod.
+Self-hosted endpoints can instead explicitly change configuration based on environment variables, command-line arguments, machine names, etc.

 ### Installation